 Gifts of £250 can be made to any number of separate individuals without giving rise to an inheritance tax charge.
 Gifts of varying amounts can also be made between family members on the occasion of a wedding/civil partnership ceremony, without any inheritance tax liability.

-Some aspects of Inheritance Tax planning are not regulated by the Financial Conduct Authority.
+Tax advice which contains no investment element is not regulated by the Financial Conduct Authority.

 Information regarding taxation levels and basis of reliefs are dependent on current legislation and individual circumstances, are not guaranteed and may be subject to change.